How to Make Your OT Resume Stand Out

 The length

-In general, an occupational therapy resume should be informative and succinct, and that’s why experts recommend that you keep the length to around one or two pages
+In general, an occupational therapy resume should be informative and succinct, which is why experts recommend keeping the length to one or two pages

 There are certainly exceptions.